-- Northcentral University is a Registered Education Provider (R.E.P.) for the Project Management Institute (PMI) ®. - The Society for Human Resource Management (SHRM) has recognized Northcentral's Human Resources Management specializations for the BBA and MBA programs as fully aligning with SHRM's HR Curriculum Guidebook and Templates.
+- Northcentral University is a Registered Education Provider (R.E.P.) for the Project Management Institute (PMI ®) (PMI is a registered mark of Project Management Institute, Inc.) - The Society for Human Resource Management (SHRM) has recognized Northcentral's Human Resources Management specializations for the BBA and MBA programs as fully aligning with SHRM's HR Curriculum Guidebook and Templates.